selected student work

 Fall, 2014

-Master of Industrial Design / Pratt Institute
+MID Master of Industrial Design

-Calming Distractions is a designer’s approach to anxiety.
 A Thesis that explores scenarios of anxiety in people from a simple and daily ‘tics’ to disorder.

 by Anthony Villanacci